kyungtae/webxr/explainer.md

 (It should be noted that an Immersive VR session may still display the users environment like an Immersive AR session, especially on transparent displays.
 See [Handling non-opaque displays](#handling-non-opaque-displays) for more details.)

-In the following examples we will focus first on using immersive VR sessions, and cover inline and immersive AR session use in the [`Advanced Functionality`](#inline-sessions) section.
+In the following examples we will explain the core API concepts using immersive VR sessions first, and cover the differences introduced by [immersive AR sessions](#ar-sessions) and [inline sessions](#inline-sessions) afterwards.
 With that in mind, this code checks for supports of immersive VR content, since we want the ability to display imagery on a device like a headset.

 ```js
 async function checkForXRSupport() {